AleehSophia/AleehSophia/README.md

 ### Hey!!!
 I'm Alessia.

-- 📚💻 I’m currently learning Microservices, JS, HTML, CSS, Bootcamp REACT
+- 📚💻 I’m currently learning Microservices, JS, HTML, CSS, Bootcamp React
 - ✨ Fun fact: When I participated in Hiring Coders 2022, a programming training, I went to the finals and me and my team, DREAMSCAPE, won the 1st place with the best project.

 <div align="center">